 The basic shape idea is to do something a bit like an old "non-reverse" Gibson Thunderbird, but a bit curvier, taking some ideas from the Fender Jazzmaster / Jaguar shape.

-Latest sketch, 10/26/03 (wow that old???), basically a modified non-reverse T-bird, with reshaped bouts and the neck & bridge shifted back a bit for better balance (I hope).
+Sketch from 10/26/03, basically a modified non-reverse T-bird, with reshaped bouts and the neck & bridge shifted back a bit for better balance (I hope).
 This still isn't quite right.
 I'm also thinking of going with a classic Gibson color scheme, pelham blue with a white-on-black pickguard rather than the translucent blue and pearly pickguard shown here.
 I also have a Gibson EB4 pickup that might find its way in to the neck position (yes, 3 pickups, why not?).

 Color concept 2 - a bit toned down, just a translucent finish: